 Q: Does having your appendix removed have any effect on your future health?

 A: As many as 1 in 6 of the UK population has their appendix removed at some stage.
-It is an important structure in some mammals in whom it contains bacteria that help digest plants and leaves, but it doesn’t appear to have any such function in humans and is traditionally regarded as an evolutionary hangover from the days when our primitive ancestors were mainly vegetarian.
+It is an important structure in some mammals in which it contains bacteria that help digest plants and leaves, but it doesn’t appear to have any such function in humans and is traditionally regarded as an evolutionary hangover from the days when our primitive ancestors were mainly vegetarian.

 That said, some experts now believe it may have a role in maintaining our natural defences.
 In younger adults, for instance, it has been shown to help mature some types of white cell (the main soldier in the immune system).